Book test: Natural two-book force, or Bold book test

 Hoy's version of the book test uses two unmodified books and a magician's force.
-The mentalist memorizes a single word or passage from one of the books prior to the performance, the force book.
-They may also ask the spectator to choose a book from their own bookshelf, and then quickly reads a passage from it while the spectator is occupied selecting a second book from the shelf.
+Prior to the performance, the mentalist memorizes a single word or passage from one of the books, the force book.
+They may also ask the spectator to choose a book from their own bookshelf, and then quickly read a passage from it while the spectator is occupied selecting a second book from the shelf.

 The mentalist then asks the spectator to pick one of the two books, but uses a force to ensure they always pick the one containing the memorized word.
-The simplest method is to ask the user to choose one of the books and point to it.
+The simplest method is to ask the user to point to their chosen book.
 If they choose the force book, the magician simply hands it to them.
-If the spectator points the non-force book, the magician says "ok, I'll keep that one" and hands the spectator the force book.
+If the spectator points the non-force book, the magician keeps it and hands the spectator the force book.
 In either case, the spectator is left holding the force book.

 To force the page, a number of methods are used.
 The most common has the mentalist leaf through the non-force book at high speed and asks the spectator to call "stop" at any point.
 When the spectator stops him, the mentalist states that they have stopped on a certain page and asks the spectator to open the force book to the same page.
 It does not matter when the spectator calls "stop"; the magician always says they have stopped on the page with the memorized term.

 The spectator is then asked to read a passage on the page, perhaps the first line.
 The mentalist then recites the memorized passage.